Ceylo/FurAffinityApp/README.md

 Thank you [Hyilpi](https://www.furaffinity.net/user/hyilpi/), [Terriniss](https://www.furaffinity.net/user/terriniss/), [tiaamaito](https://www.furaffinity.net/user/tiaamaito/) and [Hiorou](https://www.furaffinity.net/user/hiorou/) for letting me use your art in the demo ❤️.

 ## Project Goals
 This project is written to be able to benefit from [furaffinity.net](https://www.furaffinity.net) content on iOS through a more friendly and native experience.
-It also serves as a learning project for the [technologies mentioned below](#technologies-and-requirements).
+It also serves as a learning project for the [technologies mentioned later](#technologies-and-requirements).
 It can also be useful to other people and is thus provided by the means of this opensource GitHub project.

 ## Features

 - [x] Submissions feed
+- [x] Notifications feed (journals, submission comments & journal comments)
+- [x] Notes (read only)
+- [x] In-app navigation for any submission and journal
-  - [x] Submission download
+  - [x] Submission download & fav
-  - [x] Submission details
+  - [x] Description
-  - [x] Submission like
+  - [x] Sharing and [Hand-Off](https://support.apple.com/en-gb/HT209455) support
-  - [x] Submission comments (read & write)
+  - [x] Comments (read & write)
-- [ ] Journals feed
+- [x] User profile browsing:
+  - [x] Main description
+  - [x] Shouts
-- [x] Notes reading
+  - [x] Gallery, scraps and favorites
-- [ ] Notifications
+- [ ] iOS notifications
 - [ ] Exploration

 ## Installation